 2.1.
 The WCSC (ECSC) is organised by a country which is a member of the FIDE and has been appointed by the WFCC.

 2.2.
 WCSC (ECSC) is open to all members of the FIDE.
-Solvers from countries outside ECU are neither considered for the team competition nor for the individual European championship, only for the overall individual results.
+But solvers outside of the ECU are not considered for the team competition and also not for the individual European championship results, only for the overall individual results.

 2.3.
 The WCSC (ECSC) is an official team World (European) championship if teams of at least 7 countries participate.
 It is an official individual World (European) championship if at least 30 solvers with a full rating from at least 10 countries participate.
 For juniors (up to 23 years in the year of the event), women and seniors (from 60 years in the year of the event) required numbers are 10 solvers with at least a half rating from at least 5 different countries.

 3.1.
 The organising country nominates the Director of the WCSC (ECSC), if possible, before the announcement of the tournament.
 It is recommended that the Director should have a title FIDE Solving Judge or he should have experience as a director / judge of at least three rated solving tournaments.

 3.2.
 The organising country has to nominate an Assistant Director to represent the Director in case he is unable to attend the WCSC (ECSC).

 3.3.
 The Director is responsible for the selection of problems to be solved.
 He makes the diagram copies for the tournament.
 It is his responsibility to ensure that the solvers do not know the selection of problems.